Here's the story of the trip I told you about.

 I answered, "Be my guest."
 As we walked out to the car I took the keys out of my pocket.
 I unlocked the door and handed him the keys.
 He got in and started the car without difficulty and turned it off again.
 "Let me try that!"
 I said.
 I got in and started the car as easily as he had.
 I didn't know what to think, but I thanked the man and went on my way to the meeting.

-It took me a while to find Sue and Pete when I got to the plant.
+It took me a while to find Joyce and Pat when I got to the plant.
 Everyone was at lunch.
-But finally they finished and Pete and I went to his cubicle to discuss our plans for the debugging job.
+But finally they finished and Pat and I went to his cubicle to discuss our plans for the debugging job.

 "Well, let's see, just what do we need to discuss?"
-Pete asked.
+Pat asked.

 "I don't know."
 I said.
 "We'll just need to work on the bugs till we have them all fixed."

-"Yeah, I guess so." said Pete.
-"Maybe we should call Ralph and see if there was anything he wanted to discuss."
+"Yeah, I guess so." said Pat.
+"Maybe we should call Paul and see if there was anything he wanted to discuss."

 I agreed.
-Ralph Quastra, lacking a plane ticket to the meeting, had decided not to come.
+Paul, lacking a plane ticket to the meeting, had decided not to come.
 We called him and asked if there was anything he wanted to talk about, but there wasn't.

 Then I drove back to the airport, turned in my car, and flew to Love Field without any problem.
 As I walked to my Volvo I was thinking again about that broken belt.
 It was dusk by then, I had no tools with me, and I had pretty well convinced myself that the bad belt had only driven the alternator.
 As I got near the car I reached in my pocket and pulled a set of rental car keys.
-That was why the second rental car hadn't started at Burger King, but I didn't realize it for another 12 years or so when a good friend interrupted my story with the question, "So when did you realize why the car wouldn't start?"
+That was why the second rental car hadn't started at Burger King, but I didn't realize it for another 12 years or so.
+I was telling a good friend this story and when I said I'd pulled a set of rental car keys from my pocket she interruptedme with the question, "So when did you realize why the car wouldn't start?"